cnbbooks/lfe-sicp/ch1/procedures-as-black-box-abstractions.md

 (defun square (x) (* x x))
 ```

-The last three are obviously quite general and useful in many contexts.
-This leaves us with the following special-purpose functions:
+The last three are fairly general, useful in many contexts.
+This leaves us with the following special-purpose functions from our square-root program:

 ```lisp
 (defun sqrt (x)